-Academic probation may be imposed for failure to meet minimum grade requirements, breach of academic integrity, inappropriate professional conduct, or non-adherence to safety standards.
-While on academic probation, the student is prohibited from holding university-related elected offices or appointed positions.
-A student on academic probation is required to complete a remediation plan designed by the advisor and course coordinator.
-The remediation plan must be reported to the Student Affairs Committee.
-Academic probation will be allowed for only one semester during a student's course of study.
+Academic probation is imposed for failure to meet minimum grade requirements, breach of academic integrity, inappropriate ethical conduct, or non-adherence to safety standards.
+While on academic probation, the student is prohibited from holding university-related elected offices or appointed positions (SOTA, COTAD, Ambassador, Advisory

+Board, SGA, BSU, etc.).
+A student on academic probation is required to develop and implement a Supportive Action Plan guided and approved by the advisor and relevant course instructor(s).
+The Supportive Action Plan must be reported to the Student Affairs Committee.
+Academic probation will be allowed for only one semester during a student's course of study and is documented on the student's academic record and transcript.